The only book you should read about finance: The Relaxed Way to Wealth

 Doesn’t sound sexy, but following his advice will save you unnecessary fees and nerves.
 The book is more commonly known by its English title, “Little Book of Common Sense Investing.”
 It was written by Vanguard Group founder and longtime leader John C. Bogle.
 He is also known as the “father” of the index fund.

-You will learn in this book why actively managed funds very rarely beat the index over a longer period of time and why you should not look for the needle in the haystack but better buy the whole haystack.
+In this book you will learn why actively managed funds very rarely beat the index over a longer period of time and why you should not look for a needle in a haystack, but rather buy the entire haystack.

 When I bought the book, the German translation did not yet exist.
 Unfortunately, the translations – especially of financial books – are sometimes atrocious.
 If someone has the German version, please rate it in the comments – best thanks.